fbpx

 One of the most recognizable things on Oahu is Diamond Head.
 It’s a popular hike for families because it’s close to Waikiki and isn’t too strenuous.

-The entrance fee is $5 and you’ll need to make reservations online.
+The entrance fee is $5, and you must make reservations online.

 BYODO IN TEMPLE